btcpayserver/btcpayserver-doc/FAQ/FAQ-Deployment.md

 ### Are there free hosts where I can test?
 On a self-hosted BTCPay, the unlimited amount of users and stores can be attached.
 That's why there are users who opened their servers for others to use.
 Most of them are community-driven and free.
 See this list of [thid-party BTCPay hosts](/ThirdPartyHosting.md)

+### I can't register first user and I don't have a login yet?
+When you deploy your BTCPay Server, you should first register a user (during server synchronization).
+This user is automatically the server admin.
+If your BTCPay only shows Login and you are unable to register the first user after initial deployment, someone else has registered on your server as the admin.
+Although this is unlikely to occur (the user would need to know and watch your BTCPay domain name), they had access to your ssh private keys, thus you should redeploy a new server for security reasons.

 ## Web-deployment